-A recent work of Stefanov et al. [5], Iris, proposes a POR protocol over authenticated file systems subject to frequent changes.
+A recent work of Stefanov et al. [19], Iris, proposes a POR protocol over authenticated file systems subject to frequent changes.
 Each block of a file is authenticated using a MAC to provide file-block integrity which makes the tag generation very expensive.

-Compared to all these schemes, StealthGuard performs computationally lightweight operations at the client, since the generation of watchdogs is less expensive than the generation of tags like in [2, 21].
+Compared to all these schemes, StealthGuard performs computationally lightweight operations at the client, since the generation of watchdogs is less expensive than the generation of tags like in [1, 17].
 In addition, the storage overhead induced by the storage of watchdogs is less important than in the previous work.
 At the cost of more bits transmitted during the POR challenge-response, StealthGuard ensures a better probability of detecting adversarial corruption.

 Table 2 depicts the performance results of StealthGuard and compares it with previous work.
-We analyze our proposal compared to other schemes [1-4] with respect to a file of size 4 GB.
-The comparison is made on the basis of the POR assurance of $1-\frac{1}{2^{45}}$ computed in Section 7.
+We analyze our proposal compared to other schemes [3, 13, 17, 23] with respect to a file of size 4 GB.
+The comparison is made on the basis of the POR assurance of $1 - \frac{1}{2^{45}}$ computed in Section 7.
 We assume that all the compared schemes have three initial operations in the Setup phase: the application of an ECC, the encryption and the file-level permutation of data and redundancy blocks.
 Since these three initial operations have comparable costs for all the schemes, we omit them in the table.
-Computation costs are represented with exp for exponentiation, multiplication, PRF for pseudo-random function or PRP for pseudo-random permutation.
-For StealthGuard, we compute the different costs according to the values provided in Section 7.
+Computation costs are represented with exp for exponentiation, mul for multiplication, PRF for pseudo-random function or PRP for pseudo-random permutation.
+For Stealth-Guard, we compute the different costs according to the values provided in Section 7.
 For the other schemes, all initial parameters derive from the respective papers.
-In [2] since the information on the number of blocks in a split is missing, we choose the same one as in [4]
+In [17] since the information on the number of blocks in a split is missing, we choose the same one as in [23]

 Setup.
 In our scheme, the client computes $32768 \times 8 \approx 2.6 \times 10^5$ PRF and 2.6×10^5 PRP for the generation and the insertion of watchdogs.
-One of the advantages of StealthGuard is having a more lightweight setup phase when the client prepro-
+One of the advantages of Stealth-Guard is having a more lightweight setup phase when the client preprocesses large files.
+Indeed, the setup phase in most of previous work [3, 17, 19, 23] requires the client to compute an authentication tag for each block of data in the file which is computationally demanding in the case of large files.